egxn/boar/README.md

 | `cargo build_client` | To build the client  |

-Build with Rust 🦀 and TypeScript 🔷
+Built with Rust 🦀 and TypeScript 🔷